knpuniversity/symfony/knpu/extra-doctrine-collections/add-new-collection-cascade-persist.md

 *owning* side of the relationship is in `GenusScientist`.
-So unless you need to be able to easily fetch the `GenusScientist` instances for a `User` - in other words, `$user->getStudiedGenuses()` -  don't even bother mapping this side. *We* are using that functionality on the user show page, so we'll leave it.
+So unless you need to be able to easily fetch the `GenusScientist` instances for a `User` - in other words, `$user->getStudiedGenuses()` -  don't even bother mapping this side. *We* are using that functionality on the user show page, so I'll leave it.